Thamil7/Pelican-Accountants-Ltd/README.md

 # Features
 Main aim is to create a neat easy to access and useful website for clients using perfect images and appropriate colors.
 ## Colors:
+I created color palette using [Coolers].
+Mainly I used light colors to make it easier for customers read.
 ![Colour Palette](./assets/images/Color%20palette.png)

 # Testing